New EU Settlement Scheme Support for Feniks’s clients and vulnerable EU27 citizens in the Lothians

 High quality guarantee

-We are currently in the process of applying for an OISC (Office of the Immigration Services Commissioner) certificate to ensure the highest quality of service for our clients.
+Our service is regulated by OISC (Office of the Immigration Services Commissioner) ref. no. N201900031 to ensure the highest quality of service for our clients.
 Our project will be delivered together with the EU Citizens Project who have a proven track record of awareness raising about the #EUSS scheme and of engaging hard to reach communities.

 The new service is delivered thanks to the EUSS grant funded by the Home Office.
 The Home Office has made available £9 million to 57 organisations across the UK to assist certain groups of EU27 citizens in the application process.
 More details about our new service will follow here soon.